Debayan-Saha/Brick-Breaker/README.md

 10. `Magenta` coloured brick shows level 2 brick.
 After breaking this brick, player get 5 points and colour change to `Red`.
 11. `Red` coloured brick shows level 1 brick.
 After breaking this brick, player get 5 points and the brick disappears.
 12. `Yellow` coloured brick shows explosion brick.
 This brick has no points.
 After breaking this brick, all the adjacent bricks(diagonally, vertically and horizontally) disappears.
+13. `Rainbow` brick are brick which changes colour every frame of the game.
+When the ball hits this brick the colour becomes constant and degrades from the colour in which it was hit.
-13. The game ends when player breakes all the breakable bricks or he loses all lives.
+14. The game ends when player breaks all the breakable bricks or he loses all lives.
+15. The game has 3 levels.
+The last level is the boss level.
+16. `X` to skip the levels.
+17. After 20 seconds in each level the bricks start to fall down.
+18. Once the lowest brick in the current brick layout reaches the paddle level, the game is over

+## Boss level
+1. The final level of the game has the boss enemy along with a few unbreakable bricks.
+2. The boss enemy is a UFO which flies at the top of the screen and follows the paddle
+3. The UFO drops bombs in regular intervals onto the paddle, on being hit by these bombs the paddle loses one life.
+4. The UFO has a health which reduces on hitting it directly will the ball
+5. The UFO will spawn defensive bricks around it

 ## Assignment related stuff

 1. **Polymorphism** - Ball, Brick and Object have the `render` but it behaves differently in all of them, however, it is execueted in the same way.
-2. **Inheritance** - Paddle, Ball and Brick are inherited from same parent class `Object`
+2. **Inheritance** - Paddle, Ball, Brick and Bomb are inherited from same parent class `Object` and Rainbow & Boss are inherited from same parent class `Brick`
 3. **Encapsulation** - Every component on the board is an object of a class.
 This instantiation encapsulates the methods and attributes of the objects.
 4. **Abstraction** - The functions of each class hide the inner details of the function enabling users to use just the function name.